Siddhant-Patil0203/ARcane/README.md

 >  - Receive tailored property recommendations based on your preferences and budget, streamlining your search.

 ### Description 📑
-> AR/VR technology can revolutionize the traditional manual selling of houses by addressing several key challenges and offering significant advantages such as Virtual Property Tours, Time and Cost Efficiency, Property Customization etc.
+> AR/VR technology can revolutionize the traditional manual selling of houses by addressing several key challenges and offering significant advantages such as Virtual Property Tours, Time and Cost Efficiency, Property Customization, etc.

 ### Our Approach 💡
 - Provide a dedicated AR/VR app or platform for showcasing these properties.
 The website is user-friendly and compatible with a variety of AR/VR devices, such as headsets, smartphones, or tablets.